szmate00/elte_physdm/README.md

 # Data mining and machine learning - 2020 Fall
-Repository for my coursework in "Data mining and machine learning" course at ELTE
+Repository for my coursework in "Data mining and machine learning" course at ELTE The final grade is determined by the result of the homeworks and one main project in 80/20 proportion.
 ## Homeworks
 **1. Exploratory data analysis**<br>
 **2. Unsupervised learning & clustering**<br>